Re-Visiting the Rainbow Scrap Challenge

 This was just the inspiration I needed to attempt to try to finish another quilt!
 I had pieced "Heartland", a 3 yard quilt back in Fall 2023 and had tried to longarm it when I visited my MIL back in May.

-I had picked out a design and sized it on the quilt but wasn't able to figure out how to get it to stitch out.
-Since that time I think I've figured out what I did wrong and had planned to take it back down to my MIL's when we go back down to visit her.
+I had picked out a computerized design and sized it on the quilt but wasn't able to figure out how to get my MIL's machine to stitch it out.
+Since that time I think I've figured out what I did wrong and had planned to take it back to my MIL's when we go down to visit her.
 However, I felt the "Big Flower" motif would work well on it so I decided to instead quilt this one on my DSM.
 I started that quilting in September and it is currently in progress:

 The longarm instruction at the Summit made me also think about my plans for the next time I get a chance to use my MIL's longarm.
 To that end, I pulled out another project long over due for finishing.
 Looking at it for the first time in years, I could see a new plan for quilting it on her machine.
 Armed with that and a new understanding of how her machine works and how to approach longarm projects in general, I think I'm ready to take a stab at trying to get it done.
 It is now packed up to go with us when we leave at the end of the week.